squinkylabs/SqHarmony/docs/harmonyII.md

 ## TL;DR

-To quickly get Harmony II working, connect a monophonic pitch source to the CVI input.
-The chord output will come out the CVO output.
+To quickly get Harmony II working, connect a monophonic pitch source to the V/Oct input.
+The chord output will come out the V/Oct output.
 Pick a key signature, load up a preset, and you are off.

 Or, instead of loading a preset, select one or more generator units with the push-buttons on the left.
 For those generators, pick a number of steps to transpose.